 Atlanta is known for being on fire for a long time.
 As a conclusive final blow to the Southern states during the American Civil War, much of the city was burned in 1864 in the unpopular “March to the Sea”.
 The city has been very much similar to Phoenix that rose from the ashes.
 The metro area is now a home to millions of residents, the world’s fullest international airport, and a flourishing culinary scene.
 Also, it’s a tribute to Civil Rights leader Martin Luther King and hometown hero.
 From topmost shopping centers to growing film business, there is a lot to see.
 Don’t forget to browse our complete Atlanta city guide before you go with your family.
+In the Summer and Fall, San Diego whale watching visitors will be able to view the gigantic Blue Whale along our coast.
+The Blue Whale is the largest mammal in the world with an average length of over 80 feet.

 1 Ponce Market Rooftop Arcade